 3.4 It is recognised that all OREI projects are at varying stages of planning and development, both pre-consent and post-consent, therefore proposals on meeting the principles of this guidance for undertaking marine works will be assessed on a ‘case by case’ basis.

 3.5 The recommendations contained therein apply to all sites, whether within the jurisdiction of port/harbour limits or in open sea areas.
 However, port/harbour authorities may require developers to comply with their own specific criteria and/or local regulations and directions.
 In addition, where proposals within port/harbour limits could affect navigation or emergency planning or response, the port/harbour authority will be under an obligation to review its safety management system following the issue of consent to the developer, in accordance with the Port Marine Safety Code.
 Evaluating the impact of OREI schemes on existing port/harbour activities should be carried out in consultation with the relevant port/harbour authority and the wider port community.
-Such reviews should be undertaken by the developer as part of the Environmental Impact Assessment and the outcome addressed in the resulting Environmental Statement.
+Such reviews should be undertaken by the developer as part of the Environmental Impact Assessment and the outcome addressed in the resulting EIA Report.

 3.6 OREI developers should evaluate the impacts of their projects and comply with the recommendations during all phases of: